Psychology Graduate Students

 Biography, Education and Training

-Miguel Anjel Lopezzi is a social scientist and PhD student in social psychology at the University of California, Santa Cruz (UCSC).
-He serves on the UCSC’s Campus Conduct Board and hiring committee, and mentors high school adolescents as part of the Science Internship Program (SIP).
-Lopezzi’s primary research focuses on the masculinity socialization of adolescents and their experiences and understanding of their manhood through interactions and experiences at social institutions and sports.
-This line of research also includes topics such as machismo, toxic masculinity, and social-emotional and mental health.
-Miguel Anjel’s other line of research is on service-learning pedagogy and student outcomes; more specifically, outcomes of Latinx first-generation college students.
-Lopezzi earned his master’s degree in social psychology at the University of California Santa Cruz and is a McNair Scholar recipient who graduated from California State University Stanislaus with a Bachelor's degree in psychology and a minor in criminal justice.
-In his free time, Miguel Anjel enjoys watching Netflix, taking care of his plants, and spending time with his family and two cats (Rocky & Gato).
+Miguel A Lopezzi is a social scientist and PhD student in social psychology at the University of California, Santa Cruz (UCSC).
+He has served on the UCSC’s Campus Conduct Board and hiring committee, and mentors high school students through the Science Internship Program (SIP).
+Lopezzi’s primary research focuses on the masculinity socialization of young men through highschool and university competitive sports participation.
+Furthermore, he focuses on how qualitative research methods can help us to better understand how young men conceptualize masculinity and manhood.
+Miguel's other line of research is on service-learning pedagogy and student outcomes.
+Lopezzi earned his Master's degree in social psychology at the University of California, Santa Cruz and is currently working on his Doctoral degree.
+He is a McNair Scholar recipient who graduated from California State University, Stanislaus with a Bachelor's degree in psychology and a minor in criminal justice, with honors.
+In his free time, Miguel enjoys watching documentary films, taking care of his plants, and spending time with his family.

 Selected Publications